 “They say the neon lights are bright on Broadway.”
 The lyrics to that song were intended to describe New York City’s Broadway but the same applies for that famous stretch of road known as the Honky-Tonk Highway.
 This is the nerve center of the live music scene in Nashville and it really pops with energy and color at night.
 Neon is king out here and the signs for AJ’s Good Time Bar, Robert’s Western World, and The Stage are among the most recognizable signs that you are in the heart of Music City, Lower Broadway!

 Featuring over 350,000 square feet of state-of-the-art galleries, retail stores, education classrooms, archival storage, and special event space, you will be immersed in the history and sounds of country music as you walk around the famed Country Music Hall of Fame.
 There are elements built into the architecture that remind one of musical instruments such as the curvaceous exterior wall made to look like a piano’s keyboard.
 At night, it’s quite the sight to behold!

 The pulse of a city that lives and breathes music is present in every honky-tonk, every bar and in the warm breeze coming off the Tennessee River.
-Experience the true heart of Nashville aboard our new Soul of Music City – Nashville’s Night Tour!
+Experience the true heart of Nashville aboard our Soul of Music City Tour!
 It’s an evening filled with music, history and fun and a close-up view of some of the most legendary spots in town.

 There is an opportunity to walk across the previously mentioned Seigenthaler Pedestrian Bridge on this tour for breathtaking views of the city.

-You’ll soak up all the sights and sounds of Lower Broadway as well, and the George Jones Rooftop Bar is only a block away from the Johnny Cash Museum.
+You’ll soak up all the sights and sounds of Lower Broadway as well.